top of page

 CIce2Clouds logo ol_final_RGB.jpg

 Quite a few others have also gotten interested in this problem, and together, we've formed an international research network on Biogeochemical Exchange Processes at Sea-Ice Interfaces (BEPSII).
 This group started out as a SCOR working group, but is now a much larger and stronger entity jointly sponsored by SOLAS, CliC, and SCAR.
 A follow-up SCOR working group focussed on testing and intercalibrating some of the different methods used to study sea-ice biogeochemistry (ECV-Ice).
-A new working group composed of both atmospheric and oceanic polar scientists is now trying to figure out how sea ice biogeochemisty influences polar cloud formation (CIce2Clouds).
+A new working group composed of both atmospheric and oceanic polar scientists is now trying to figure out how sea-ice biogeochemisty influences polar cloud formation (CIce2Clouds).

 Sea-ice restoration as a climate intervention tool.
 A number of proposals are being floated to artificially restore the sea ice over large areas of the Arctic Ocean, a geoengineering tactic that would increase the planetary albedo, reduce the absorption of solar radiation, and limit atmospheric warming.
-Evaluation of these proposals has mainly focused on the radiative effects, neglecting potential feedbacks on the ecosystems and biogeochemical cycles, again assuming that sea ice is an inert cap on the ocean.
+Evaluation of these proposals has mainly focused on the radiative effects, economic requirements, and total carbon footprints, while neglecting potential feedbacks on the ecosystems and biogeochemical cycles, again assuming that sea ice is an inert cap on the ocean.
 In reality, wide-spread implementation of these proposals will have broad impacts on the light available for sea-ice and oceanic primary production, the production of atmospheric aerosols, drawdown and sequestration of carbon in the polar oceans, and the availability of nutrients downstream, in the Atlantic Ocean.

 Miller 20200423SeaIce_CI_Figure.jpeg